JohnBuni/johnbuni.github.io/README.md

 # johnbuni.github.io
-This is myy portfolio website.
+This is my portfolio website.
 Here you will be able to find a brief description of my significant past projects.